 Short-term priorities

-Ensure a high-level protection of personal data in accordance with European standards and take practical steps to guarantee the respect for the right to personal data protection in the public and private sectors, including in the criminal justice field.
+Ensure a high-level protection of personal data and enact legislation in accordance with European standards and take practical steps to guarantee the respect for the right to personal data protection in the public and private sectors, including in the criminal justice field.

+Strengthen capacity of State Inspector’s Service as a supervisory authority to ensure facing modern technological challenges in data protection sphere and successful implementation of European standards in Georgia.

 Medium-term priorities